 Wiley Online Library | Multidisciplinary collection.
 ACU researchers can perform text and data mining under license (or in accordance with statutory rights under applicable legislation) on subscribed content for non-commercial purposes at no extra cost.
 See Wiley text and data mining for more information. |

-Open access sources range from publicly available Twitter feeds to historic manuscripts in the public domain.
-An Application Programming Interface (API) may be available to capture the text or data in machine-readable form.
+A selection of other open access sources for test and data mining is shown in the table below.
+In some cases, an Application Programming Interface (API) may be available to capture the text or data in machine-readable form.

 Disclaimer: It is the responsibility of individual researchers to organise API access and seek appropriate permissions where applicable.